andreipope/tl-docsify/docs/api-reference-search.md

 You can also filter by any of the custom fields specified by invoking the PUT method of the /indexes/{index-id}/videos/{video-id} endpoint.
 The following example returns only the videos for which a custom field named needsReview of type boolean is set to true: "needs_review": true.

+#### index_id

+- Type: `string`
+- Default: N/A
+- Status: stable
+- Description:

+The unique identifier of the index to search.

 #### group_by

 - Type: `string`